pristine-shin/FlashDrop/api_docs/api_routes.md

     {
       "message": "Bad Request",
       "errors": {
-        "name": "Name is required",
         "userId": "User is required",
+        "size": "Size is required",
-        "type": "type is required",
+        "style": "Style is required",
-        "price": "Price must be a positive number", "description": "Description is required",
+        "price": "Price must be a positive number", "caption": "Caption is required",
         "imageUrl": "Image is required"
       }
     }
     ```
-- **Error Response: Couldn't find a product by specified id**
+- **Error Response: Couldn't find a post by specified id**
   - **Status Code**: 404
   - **Body**:
     ```json
     {
-      "message": "Product could not be found!"
+      "message": "Post could not be found!"
     }
     ```

-### Delete an existing product.
+### Delete an existing post.

-Users should be able to delete their Product(s).
+Users should be able to delete their Post(s).

 - **Require authentication**: True
-- **Require proper Authentication: Product must belong to the user**
+- **Require proper Authentication: Post must belong to the user**
 - **Request**

   - **Method**: DELETE
-  - **Route path**: /api/products/:productId
+  - **Route path**: /api/posts/:postId
   - **Body**: None

 - **Successful Response**